shiftcurrency/shift-old/common/README.md

 ## Patricia Trie

-Patricie Tree is a merkle tree utilized by the Shift project.
+Patricie Tree is a merkle trie used by the Shift project.

 More in depth information about the (modified) Patricia Trie can be found on the [Wiki](http://wiki.shift.org/index.php/Patricia_Tree).